clickade/proc/README.md

 			- x01 King
 			- x02 Knights
 		2. Court player
-			- x02 Assassins (positions always unknown to Court player, looks like a Pop)
+			- x02 Assassins (positions always unknown to Court player, looks like a Pop to them)
 			- x0N Pops, depending on size of the board.
 			- x0N Merchants, depending on size of the board.